-Terms, fees and interest rates vary among lenders.
-Before you apply for a personal loan, look for the best offers from these types of lenders:
+Before you apply for a personal loan, look for the best offers across each type of lender.

 Where can I get a personal loan?